Agriculture – Forest Science and Technology AS Degree

 Summer Semester, Second Year

-1 Units TotalThe Natural Resources Work Experience Education course allows the student to gain on-the-job experience through employment/volunteerism at an approved natural resources job site that is acquired by the student and related to the student's major.
-A faculty member supervises the course to ensure that the work experience is of educational value.
-The course stresses good work habits and meeting of competencies through actual on-the-job performance.
-A student may repeat this course since course content varies and skills are enhanced by supervised repetition and practice.
-A maximum of 14 units may be earned in a single semester.
+1 Units TotalThe Vocational Worksite Learning course allows the student to gain on-the-job experience through employment/volunteerism at an approved job site that is acquired by the student and related to the student's major.
+A faculty member supervises all WSL courses to ensure that the work experience is of educational value.
+The course stresses good work habits and meeting of competencies through actual on the job performance.
+This course may be repeated three times for a maximum of 16 units or four total enrollments since course content varies and skills are enhanced by supervised repetition and practice.

 Fall Semester, Second Year